vkiperman/resume/README.md

 I worked closely with backend developers on planning/requirements and integration.
 Also with designers, UX, PMs.

-_Mobile Development, JavaScript, MVC, jQuery, HTML5, CSS3, Google Maps, creating deliverables for integration into a content management system, working within such CMSs._
+_Mobile Development, JavaScript, MVC, jQuery, HTML5, CSS3, Google Maps, creating deliverables for integration into a content management system._

 ---
 ###Sears Holding Co.
 Mar 2011 to Oct 2011